 Imagine a scenario in which all of the major appliances in your home have the ability to communicate via the wireless network that is probably already in place at your home.
 You surf to the Manitoba Hydro webpage, login and there’s a list of your appliances that includes your fridge, furnace, washer, dryer and maybe your plug-in hybrid car.
 You can tell the furnace that you normally like your home to go no lower than 18 in the winter.
 But, if it saved you some cash, you would be willing to sustain temperatures to a minimum of 15 C for no longer than half an hour?
 You could also tell your dryer to shut off if the cost of power increases over a threshold that you set.
 It might take 10 more minutes to dry your clothes, but it could cost half as much and allow power companies to stop idling in case of a massive spike.

 The good news is that GE predicts it will only cost $10 more to produce appliances with the ability to communicate with your computer and the power grid.
-If we want to live in a world where we can afford to have our energy needs met through renewable energy resources, committing to Smart Grid technology is the first step.
+If we want to live in a world where we can afford to have our energy needs met through renewable energy resources, committing to Smart Grid technology is the first step, all we have to do for now is to hire the professorial from Pittsburgh Appliance Repairs in case any of our appliances are not up to date.

 If a power company can communicate with you about the price of energy, you might program your clothes dryer to wait until demand wanes and the price goes down.
 You save money and, by helping to smooth consumption rates, you’ve just made alternative energy sources more viable.